Predator protection starts with the assumption that something eventually will test the flock

 Free ranging multiplies the need for judgment

-Free range is not automatically foolish and it is not automatically wise.
-It is one of the parts of flock management that most obviously punishes sloppy romance.
+Free-ranging is not automatically foolish and it’s not automatically wise.
+It’s one of the parts of flock management that can have negative consequences, but it is also something that the chickens absolutely love and the keepers too!

 Cheap habits prevent expensive lessons